celestiaorg/nmt/spec/nmt.md

 # Introduction

-Namespaced Merkle Tree, NMT for short, is one of the core components of Celestia blockchain.
+Namespaced Merkle Tree (NMT) is one of the core components of the Celestia blockchain.
 Transactions in Celestia are associated with a namespace ID which signifies the application they belong to.
 Nodes interested in a specific application only need to download transactions of a certain namespace ID.
 The Namespaced  Merkle Tree (NMT) was introduced in the [LazyLedger article](https://arxiv.org/abs/1905.09274) to organize transactions in Celestia blocks based on their namespace IDs.
-The NMT allows for efficient and verifiable queries of application-specific transactions by accessing only the block header, which contains the NMT root.
+The NMT allows for efficient and verifiable queries of application-specific transactions by accessing based on the block header which contains the NMT root.
-This specification explains the NMT data structure and provides an overview of its current implementation in the repository.
+This specification explains the NMT data structure and provides an overview of its current implementation in this repository.

 # NMT Data Structure